TrueBlocks/trueblocks-docs/content/docs/prologue/installing-trueblocks.md

 2. Add `trueblocks-core/bin` to your shell PATH.

 3. Find your TrueBlocks configuration directory.
-It should be in either `$XDG_DATA_HOME`, or:
+It should be in one of these places:

     * On linux at `~/.local/share/trueblocks`
     * On mac at `~/Library/Application Support/TrueBlocks`
+    * If you've configured it, wherever the location of `$XDG_DATA_HOME` is
 <br/><br/>

 4. In the configuration directory, edit `trueblocks.toml` to add your RPC and API keys.
 It should look something like this:

     ```toml
     [settings]
     rpcProvider = "<url-to-rpc-endpoint>"
-    etherscan_key = "<key>"
     ```

 5. Test a command!

     ```shell